itsKaviya/Personal-Finance-Management/README.md

 ## 📸 Sample Output

-Screenshots of program output are available in the `Screenshots/` directory (or refer to the PDF if hosted elsewhere).
+Screenshots of program output are available in the `Screenshots/` directory .

 ---